 While Kirtland’s warblers remain rare, these habitat specialists are on the rise and they were removed in 2019 from the federal list of endangered species.
 Their numbers have increased from about 200 pairs in the early 1970s to about 2,245 pairs in 2021 at their nesting grounds in northern Michigan, Wisconsin, and Canada.

 Our efforts to improve Kirtland’s warbler habitat through tree planting have been supported by a diverse mix of individual, small business and corporate supporters.
-And in 2024, we are expanding our efforts through our partnership with the Huron-Manistee National Forest to include cone collection.
+And in 2024, we are expanding our efforts through our partnership with the Huron-Manistee National Forest to include cone collection and capacity support.
 This will ensure the future of Kirtland’s warbler habitat and the forest’s jack pine seed stock, replenishing seeds lost to a 2017 windstorm at the seed orchard.

 Header photo: Andrew Baker